angular/angular/aio/content/guide/form-validation.md

 ## Custom validation
-This cookbook sample has a custom `forbiddenNameValidator()` function that's applied to both the template-driven and the reactive form controls.
+This cookbook sample has a custom `forbiddenNameValidator()` function that's applied to both the template driven and the reactive form controls.
 It's in the `src/app/shared` folder and declared in the `SharedModule`.

 Here's the `forbiddenNameValidator()` function: